Trending

 The Progress of 3D Gaussian Splatting

-Gaussian Splatting has had a meteoric rise since it was released less than a year ago.
+Gaussian Splatting has had a meteoric rise since it was published in early 2023.
 The pure volume of papers building and exploring in the space has been staggering, with large progress being made.

 Additionally, we have seen several companies, building both publicly and in stealth mode begin utilizing 3D Gaussian Splatting.